Michael Carl George: Early life and death of Larry Perry

 In August 1982, however, authorities received an anonymous tip that George was involved in Perry's disappearance, and not long after, he turned himself in and changed his story.
 In this version, he claimed that he and the boy had gone target shooting near the power lines between the I-95 and State Route 234.
 George claimed that he had placed his gun on the hood of the Bronco and got out to set some targets, and while his back was turned, Perry supposedly accidentally shot himself.
-Fearing that he would be arrested for murder, George left the area and returned later that night, where he dragged the body deeper in the woods, placed it in a ravine and covered it with leaves and branches.
+Fearing that he would be arrested for murder, George left the area and returned later that night, where he dragged the body deeper in the woods, placed it in a ravine, and covered it with leaves and branches.

-George was soon indicted by a grand jury on charges of murder, abduction and failure to provide medical care to a minor, but as prosecutor Paul Ebert believed he would be unable to secure a conviction, he offered to make a plea deal with the defense.
-As a result, George pleaded guilty to involuntary manslaughter and abduction, and was thusly sentenced to five years imprisonment for the manslaughter charge and ten years suspended sentence on the abduction charge.
+George was soon indicted by a grand jury on charges of murder, abduction, and failure to provide medical care to a minor, but as prosecutor Paul Ebert believed he would be unable to secure a conviction, he offered to make a plea deal with the defense.
+As a result, George pleaded guilty to involuntary manslaughter and abduction, and was sentenced to five years imprisonment for the manslaughter charge and a ten-year suspended sentence on the abduction charge.
 Ebert later claimed that the decision to make the plea deal was made due to the fact that they had no body or witnesses; their sole piece of evidence being George's confessions, and the fact that no case without a body had been successfully prosecuted in Prince William County at the time.

-Despite attempts from state prison officials to keep George incarcerated as long as they could, denying him parole on least two occasions, he was released after serving only two years and a half of his sentence due to good behavior and time served while awaiting trial.
+Despite attempts from state prison officials to keep George incarcerated as long as they could, denying him parole on at least two occasions, he was released after serving only two and a half years of his sentence due to good behavior and time served while awaiting trial.